Rachida Dati: Personal life

-However, in 2012, she started legal action against Dominique Desseigne, the chief executive of Groupe Lucien Barrière a casino market leader in France, Switzerland and Europe, to recognise paternity.
+However, in 2012, she started legal action against Dominique Desseigne, the chief executive of Groupe Lucien Barrière, a casino market leader in France, Switzerland and Europe, in order to establish the paternity of her child.
 In December 2012, a French court ordered Desseigne to undergo a paternity test to see if he fathered Dati's child.
 After Desseigne refused to undergo the test, a French court decision of 7 January 2016 ruled that Desseigne was indeed the father.

-In November 2016, she was listed as one of BBC's 100 Women.
+In November 2016, she was listed as one of BBC's 100 Women, having "blazed a trail for Muslim women and minorities in France".

+Religion

+Dati was born to Muslim parents.
+However, she attends Roman Catholic mass every Sunday.